-Rogers Communications is the largest wireless service provider in Canada, with its more than 11 million subscribers equating to one third of the total Canadian market.
-Its wireless business accounted for more than half of total revenue and has increasingly been providing a bigger portion of total company sales over the last several years.
-Rogers' cable segment, which provides about 35% of total revenue after acquiring Shaw, offers home internet, television, and landline phone service to consumers and businesses.
+Rogers Communications is the largest wireless service provider in Canada with more than 11 million subscribers, equating to one-third of the total Canadian market.
+Rogers' wireless business accounts for more than half of total revenue and has been growing at a higher rate than other segments.
+The cable segment, which provides about 38% of total revenue after acquiring Shaw, offers home internet, television, and landline phone service to consumers and businesses.
 Remaining sales come from Rogers' media unit, which owns and operates various television and radio stations and the Toronto Blue Jays.
-Rogers' significant exposure to sports also includes ownership stakes in the Toronto Maple Leafs, Raptors, FC, and Argonauts.
+Rogers' significant exposure to sports also includes ownership stakes in the Maple Leafs, Raptors, Toronto FC, and Argonauts.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.